rishabhramteke/Kopernicus/readme.md

 gaussian_blur_radius_list = [1,3,5,7,9,11]
 These values were found by analysis of first few image samples (trial/error method)
 • What you would suggest to implement to improve data collection of unique cases in future?
+Maintain an image registry.
+Establish a central registry or database that keeps track of collected images and their unique identifiers.
+This registry can be periodically checked to ensure that new images are not duplicates of existing ones.
+Collect images from multiple sources.
+Leverage machine learning algorithms

 • Any other comments about your solution?
 An image in the dataset was corrupted so I deleted it from my local dataset